 2. How To Get The Perfect Mixture

 A perfectly combined, whipped Colour mixture free of lumps and bumps comes down to two things — how you mix your Hair Colour and Developer and what you mix it in.
-The best method for a well combined Colour mixture is to first squeeze your Hair Colour into your Tint Bowl and use your Tint Brush to mix it into a smooth paste.
+The best method for a well combined Colour mixture is to first squeeze your Hair Colour into your Tint Bowl and use your Tint Brush, or even better your Colour Whisk, to mix it into a smooth paste.
 Then add your Developer to your Colour paste and stir until you get a thick, creamy consistency.
 Not only is this Colour mix easier to apply to your Hair, but it also ensures you activate your Hair Colour.

 When using an Applicator Bottle to Colour or Tone, pour your Developer into your Applicator Bottle first, then squeeze in your Hair Colour.
 (This should stop your Colour sticking to the bottom of the bottle.)
 Screw on your lid and give it a good shake until your Colour and Developer has properly combined.